erin-smith/README/README.md

      To install necessary dependencies, run the following command(s):
 `$ npm install inquirer`

-Your README.md will be populated with the following:
+## Your README.md will appear with the following:
 ***
 * Repository title
 * Badges